Food festivals in Dublin worth planning a trip around, by month.

 JuneEarly June, 2 daysTicket neededranelagh-ballsbridge

-Whiskey Live Dublin at the RDS in Ballsbridge, Ireland's premier whiskey festival, two days of distillery stands, masterclasses and rare-bottle pours in early June.
+Whiskey Live Dublin at the RDS in Ballsbridge, Ireland's premier whiskey festival, two days of distillery stands, masterclasses and rare-bottle pours in June.

 Focus: Irish whiskey tastings, masterclasses, distillery showcases